Skip to content

 15–40% CAGR

-Risk: Moderate
+Risk: Moderate Risk

-For: Most investors
+Best for Most investors

 10–30% CAGR

-Risk: Moderate–High
+Risk: Moderate–High Risk

-Time: 1–2 hrs/week
+Time: 1–2 hrs / week

-For: Intermediate investors
+Best for Intermediate investors

-Risk: High
+Risk: High Risk

-Time: 1–2 hrs/day
+Time: 1–2 hrs / day

-Day trading
+Day Trading

-Risk: Very High
+Risk: Very High Risk

-Altcoin speculation
+Altcoin Selection

 Risk: Extreme